La Fanfarria del Capitán: Albums

 After their debut album, Flores del Bosque de Bolonia, they released a second album also directed by Matías Cella called E Viva!.
 Recorded at Argentinean musician Lito Vitale's Los Elefantes studios.
 The album was released in Austria by Newton Records.

 In 2013, they record a live album at Graz, Austria, which was released in 2014 also by Newton Records.

-La Giravida is album number four.
+La Giravida is studio album number four.
 Produced by Diego Blanco (Los Pericos) and Jerónimo Cassagne, mastered by Eduardo Bergallo (Puro Mastering) it counts with the collaboration of artists: Chotokoeu (Spain), Mate Power (Germany), Kocani Orkestar (Macedonia), Raffaelle Quarta (Italia), Lisa Witt (Alemania), La Cesar Pavón Orquesta (Buenos Aires).

-In 2018, the band started recording Magias de Hoy, their fifth album featuring Amsterdam Klezmer Band (Netherlands), Riosentí (México/Argentina), Dejan Lepanja (Slovenia), Bersuit Vergarabat, El Plan de la Mariposa, Mintcho Garramone and Fideo y los del Mondo (Argentina).
+In 2018, the band started recording Magias de Hoy, their fifth album featuring Amsterdam Klezmer Band (Netherlands), Riosentí (México/Argentina), Dejan Lapanja (Slovenia), Bersuit Vergarabat, El Plan de la Mariposa, Mintcho Garramone and Fideo y los del Mondo (Argentina).
 The album was released in 2020.

 In June 2022, the band released El Cantomanto.
+The album includes Schaumamoi ft.
+Lenze & der Baum, bavarian songwriter, and Todos mis amigos ft.
+Valentin Andersen, guitar & singuer from argentinean band, El PLan de la Mariposa.

+In 2023 they collaborate with the popular singuer Donald (cantante) McCluskey, in a new version of the Argentinean classic Siempre Fuimos Compañeros, a big hit from the 1970s.
+Together they filmed a videoclip in Buenos Aires, celebration the union of family and friendship.

+During the 2025, the band released a live album, with live versions in different cities and years, within the celebrations of their 20th Anniversary, called Antologiras.

+Me la pego igual ft Moska Lorenzo (Los Autenticos Decadentes), new single from the band, first release of their new album.